-Consult with Sanford & Christy Horowitz, experienced DUI defense attorneys in Santa Barbara, CA
+Consult with Sanford Horowitz, experienced DUI defense attorney in Santa Barbara, CA

 You thought you could handle one more drink, but the next thing you remember is seeing blue lights in your mirror.
 A DUI charge could result in a variety of penalties, including:

 - Loss of driving privileges